 Very early on.
 In elementary school, I always wanted to be drawing or painting.
 Like a lot of children, I started sketching the characters from Charles Schulz’s Peanuts comic strips.
 Snoopy was my favorite subject.
 I still adore Snoopy!
 He brings me to my "humble beginnings" happy place.
-I became more disciplined about sketching in high school and even took some watercolor classes with James Avery, an acclaimed Ventura County artist.
+I became more disciplined about sketching in high school and even took some watercolor classes with acclaimed Ventura County artist, Raymond Irving Ayers.
 With my father’s encouragement, I focused on illustration in college.

 Then I did what most creatives do.
 I assumed that art wasn’t a viable profession and embarked on a career in the corporate world for many years in a variety of roles.
 I was a Client Service Account Manager at Technicolor's Buena Vista Entertainment division for 10 years.
 I also worked in the Supply Chain Industry for 17+ years in distribution, manufacturing, and merchandising.